heyx3/WFCpp/README.md

 ### WFC++

 The *WFC++* project contains the actual algorithm code.
-When built (apart from Unreal) it creates the .dll, .lib, and .h/.hpp files in the "Build" folder.
+When built (outside of Unreal) it creates the .dll, .lib, and .h/.hpp files in the "Build" folder.

 The code files are split into the following categories, all of which are inside the `WFC` namespace:

 * "Helper Classes": Basic classes that make the code easier to read, and the library itself easier to use.
 This includes `Array2D`, `Vector2i`, and `Region2i`.
 * "Simple Generator": In the `WFC::Simple` namespace are objects for running the "simple" WFC algorithm, using an input image to generate an output image.
 The classes are `Pattern`, `InputData`, and `State`.
 The bulk of the algorithm is in `State`.
 * "Tiled Generator": In the `WFC::Tiled` namespace, are objects for running the "tiled" WFC algorithm.
-It is structured similar to the "Simple" generator, with `InputData` and `State` classes, plus some tile-specific helper classes like `Tile` and `TilePermutator`.
+It is structured similar to the "Simple" generator, with `InputData` and `State` classes plus some tile-specific helpers like `Tile` and `TilePermutator`.
 * "Tiled3D Generator": In the `WFC::Tiled3D` namespace are classes for the 3D version of the "tile" generator.
-The algorithm itself is a simple extrapolation of the 2D version, but the input data is *much* more complicated.
-In particular, the ability to auto-generate rotated and flipped versions of the input data gets a lot more complicated in 3D.
-Whereas the 2D version asks you to assign an ID to each tile's 4 edges and provide some meta-data about tile symmetry and edge symmetry, the 3D version asks you to assign an ID to each *point* on each tile's 6 faces, giving each tile 6 * 4 = 24 IDs.
-The symmetries of each face are implicitly defined by giving multiple points the same ID so that the face isn't changed under certain transformations.
+The algorithm is a simple extrapolation of the 2D version, but the input data is *much* more complicated.
+In particular the description of a tile's symmetries gets a lot more complicated, to facilitate automatic generation of rotated and flipped versions of each tile.
+Whereas the 2D version asks you to assign an ID to each edge of each square tile, and provide some meta-data about tile symmetry and edge symmetry, the 3D version asks you to assign an ID to each corner and edge on each of the tile's 6 faces.
+That's 6 * 4 = 24 IDs per tile!
+The symmetries of each tile face are implicit in these point ID's;
+if you give multiple points the same ID then certain transformations will not change the face, and so the tile is considered symmetric under that transformation and along that face.
-* Extraneous files: *HelperClasses.h*, and *Platform.h*.
+* Finally, there are some extraneous project files: *HelperClasses.h*, and *Platform.h*.

 ### WFCmd